sharetribe/flex-docs/src/docs/concepts-development/console-overview/index.md

 You can find links to various resources that will help you understand, test, and build your custom marketplace.
 These include:

-- Your setup checklist for configuring your test environment marketplace without code
+- Your setup checklist for configuring your Test environment marketplace without code
 - Links to further resources to learn more about setting up your marketplace